ERG Impact Awards

 Community Impact

-Groups nominated in this category have made a significant contribution to the communities in which their organization does business.
-Examples of areas of impact include, but are not limited to, educational/vocational opportunities for underserved populations, environmental sustainability, disaster relief and overall health of a community.
+Groups nominated in this category have made a clear and significant contribution to the external communities in which their organization does business.
+They foster external engagement, support, and social responsibility initiatives.

 Workforce Impact